The ads above are Google-sponsored.

 Many of you have Mac computers.
 When using a Mac, the Windows Ctrl key is called the CMD key (command); and the Windows ALT key is called the OPTION key.

-There are TWO basic METHODS of getting these characters on screen...so that you can put them into a document or E-mail, etc.
+There are several methods of getting these characters into a document or E-mail, etc.